 - We will request delivery of the funds for the earliest possible date; however your equity release provider ultimately controls the timescales.

-“We are seeing more people come to us asking about whether equity release would be a viable option for them as they seek to make renovations, or help a loved one onto the property ladder,” explains Zoe.
+“We are seeing more people come to us asking about whether equity release would be a viable option for them as they seek to make renovations, or help a loved one onto the property ladder,” explains Kiri.
 “While the steps may seem quite straight forward, there are many things to consider which we can help you understand, particularly if there are already existing mortgages or secured loans against your property.”

 - Equity release explained

 - Should I release equity in my home?